-An 8,100m reconnaissance diamond drilling programme commenced in January 2019.
-The programme is planned in two phases to test the Anderson and Legrand Targets, which represent newly identified large-scale, coincident MMI geochemical and 3D-IP anomalies located to the north and south of the Larder Lake – Cadillac Fault (LLCF), respectively.
+An 5,300m reconnaissance diamond drilling programme was recently completed.
+The programme was planned in two phases to test the Anderson and Legrand Targets, which represent newly identified large-scale, coincident MMI geochemical and 3D-IP anomalies located to the north and south of the Larder Lake – Cadillac Fault (LLCF), respectively.

 The East Cadillac Property comprises two earn-in agreements in addition to the ground wholly-owned by Chalice:

 Nordeau Project (Globex): Chalice may acquire a 100% interest by making annual option payments totalling C$590,000 over four years to Globex (including an initial payment of C$120,000 in the first year) and undertaking exploration expenditures of C$2.5 million also over a four-year period.
 Upon exercising the option, Chalice will grant a 3% Gross Metal Royalty to Globex (there are currently no existing royalties in relation to the Nordeau Project and no government royalties).
 Chalice has the right to withdraw (with no minimum expenditure commitment) without earning an interest in the Nordeau Project at any time.